 How performance influences the Googlebot budget

 Let’s look at how website performance (time to first byte – TTFB, time to last byte – TTLB, and time to full page load) influences the crawling budget.
-On the internet we can find so many tools which helps to test the performance of a given address.
+On the internet, we can find so many tools which help to test the performance of a given address.
 One of them is LoadImpact.

 I found a great example of the relationship between performance (especially time to last byte – TTLB) and crawling budget in the Google Search Console of one of my clients.